 To participate in this program, students need little or no host country language background and study with people who want to learn the language of that country (students will probably only take language classes).
 Example: You go to Rome, Italy, and only take Italian language courses with other visiting students in Rome.

-Allegheny sponsors several intensive language programs: China, Egypt, France (Angers), Germany, Japan, Mexico.
+Allegheny sponsors several intensive language programs: Argentina, China, France (Angers), Germany, Japan, Mexico.

 In this type of program, students choose from a limited number of special courses for visiting students as well as some language courses.
 Example: You study in Warsaw, Poland, and take courses in Eastern European history and political science in English, and one or two Polish language classes with other students who are not native Polish speakers.

-Allegheny sponsors several discipline-based programs: Costa Rica, Ecuador, Egypt, Germany, India, Kenya, Israel and Senegal.
+Allegheny sponsors several discipline-based programs: Costa Rica, Ecuador, Germany, India, Kenya, Israel and Senegal.

-Allegheny sponsors five language and area studies programs: Argentina, China, Egypt, France (Angers/Paris), Germany (Tübingen), and Spain.
+Allegheny sponsors five language and area studies programs: Argentina, China, France (Angers/Paris), Germany, and Spain.

 These programs are specifically designed for students with a particular major.
 There is no language learning involved in these programs.
 Example: You participate in a program geared to environmental science students in Brazil and the only courses offered (in English) are specific ones for that major.